bliepp/bottle-restx/docs/quickstart.rst

 RESTful basics
 --------------

-:py:mod:`bottle-restx` is, as the name suggests, loosely inspired by the syntax of :py:mod:`flask-restx`.
+:mod:`bottle-restx` is, as the name suggests, loosely inspired by the syntax of :mod:`flask-restx`.
 RESTful APIs are based on resources.
 This means that every resource is tied to a specific route and depending on the HTTP method different tasks can be performed on them.